-Members include Toys R Us, Early Learning, Mothercare, Argos, Hamleys, Smyths, Toy Town, The Entertainer and many independent shops including members of the Toymaster and AIS/Playroom buying groups.
+Members include Argos, Smyths, Toy Town, The Entertainer and many independent shops including members of the Toymaster and AIS/plaY-room buying groups.

-The TRA is a Company Limited by Guarantee and controlled by its Members who elect leaders from amongst themselves each year.
-All the Directors are volunteers and actively involved in the retailing of toys.
+The TRA is a company limited by guarantee and controlled by its members who elect leaders from among themselves each year.
+All the directors are volunteers and actively involved in the retailing of toys.